softkave/fimidara-server-node/src/tools/dev-user-setup/README.md

 ## Commands

 Assuming you're running from the root of the server project with an environment file `.env.dev`:
-`npx env-cmd -f ".env.dev" npx ts-node src/tools/dev-user-setup/index.ts`
+`npx env-cmd -f ".env.dev" ts-node src/tools/dev-user-setup/index.ts`